๐ŸฆพBiomedical Engineering I

 2. A patient's hip implant is causing bone loss around the implant site.
 Which biomechanical principle explains this, and what material property consideration could address it?

-3. Compare and contrast how you would analyze a sprinting injury versus a repetitive strain injury—which material behavior concept is most relevant to each?
+3. Compare how you would analyze a sprinting injury versus a repetitive strain injury.
+Which material behavior concept is most relevant to each, and why?

-4. An FRQ asks you to explain why a physical therapist positions a patient's arm at different angles during strengthening exercises.
-Which concepts from lever systems and muscle mechanics should you incorporate?
+4. A physical therapist positions a patient's arm at different angles during strengthening exercises.
+Which concepts from lever systems and muscle mechanics explain why angle matters?

 5. Blood flow through a partially blocked artery drops dramatically even with a small reduction in vessel diameter.
-Which equation explains this relationship, and what does it tell you about the importance of the radius term?
+Which equation explains this, and what does the radius term's exponent tell you?